demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Scripts/SendAllPANWIoTDevicesToServiceNow/README.md

-This script is to gets all available devices from the IoT cloud and sends it to the ServiceNow server
+Gets all available devices from PANW IoT Cloud and sends them to ServiceNow.

 ## Script Data
 ---